Fancy Ducks vs Fancy Geese

 a playful creature.

-And I think that it's, you know, Pippin, Pippin will find places that Pippin likes to be, and you should respect where Pippin likes to be.
+And I think that it's, you know, Pippin, Pippin will find places that Pippin likes to be, and you should respect where Pippin likes likes to be.

 But I think that it's okay to close the closet

-because, not so much that because you have the right to force Pippin to cuddle with you.
+because not so much because you have the right to force Pippin to cuddle with you.
+Pippin won't do that.

 Pippin will do whatever Pippin wants to do.

+But I think it's okay to close that closet because, A, it's none of Liana's business.
 And B, if Pippin sleeps in the closet, it's only a matter of time before he vomits in that closet.

 And then

 is Liana going to climb into your closet and clean that cat vom off your shoes?
+I don't think so.
+That's going to be your job.

-I would investigate if you've got the space, a kitty condo.
+I would investigate, if you've got the space, a kitty condo.

 Gabriella, get a kitty condo.